rangle/ngCourse2/handout/forms/validation.md

 </form>
 ```

-We have at our disposal access to the validity of each field using the property `valid`, the state with `dirty`, `touched` and `pristine` and particular errors based on the validators applied inside the object `errors`.
-The description of the different states for a particular field are described in the table below.
+We have access to the validity of each field using the property `valid`; the state with `dirty`, `touched` and `pristine`; and particular errors based on the validators applied inside the object `errors`.
+The description of the different states for a particular field are described in the table below:

 State    | Meaning
 -------- | -----------------------------------------------------------------